Skip to Main Content

 Conversion and Transfer Policies: Pakistan has a liberal foreign exchange regime with few restrictions on holding and transferring foreign exchange.
 There are no limits on the remittances of profits, dividends, debt service, capital, capital gains, returns on intellectual property, or payments for imported inputs.

 Corruption: Business in Pakistan is seriously impeded by corruption.
 Operating and conducting business can be cumbersome and slow although the government has taken measures towards creating a more efficient business environment.
 40% of companies in Pakistan state that corruption is one of their major concerns.
-In the Global Competitiveness Report 2010-2011, businesses point at corruption as the 3rd most problematic factor for doing business in the country, just after inefficient government bureaucracy and poor infrastructure.
-The most corrupt public bodies are the police, tax authorities and the power sector.
-All three demand bribes for routine services and the police also give out bogus fines.

 Companies involved in import-export activities are effected by corruption in tax and customs.
 Foreign investors often use local agents in order to facilitate interaction with Pakistan’s cumbersome bureaucracy.
 However, investors are legally liable for the corrupt behavior of agents acting on their behalf and therefore companies are generally advised to carry out extensive due diligence prior to committing funds in the country.

-Economic Freedom: According to the 2019 Index of Economic Freedom, Pakistan’s economy is 55% free, making it the world’s 131st freest economy.
+Economic Freedom: According to the 2024 Index of Economic Freedom, Pakistan’s economy is 49.5% free, making it the world’s 147th freest economy.
 Pakistan scores moderately well in fiscal freedom, business freedom, and labor freedom.
 Pakistan has weak trade freedom, investment freedom, financial freedom, property rights, and freedom from corruption.

 Political Violence: There are significant threats to foreign interests in Pakistan from al-Qaida, the Taliban and domestic terrorist organizations.
 The U.S. Embassy is operating on reduced staffing with no non-working dependents at post; most other Western diplomatic missions have reduced staff levels.
 All major Western countries, including the United States, have issued travel advisories recommending against non-essential travel to Pakistan.
 Continuing tensions in the Middle East also increase the possibility of violence against Westerners in Pakistan.